m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

  Oracle Metadata Services schema upgrade finished with status: succeeded
 ```

-If there is any error, you need to correct the error or contact Oracle Support for assistance.
+If there are any errors, you need to correct them or contact Oracle Support for assistance.

 #####  Reconfiguration of the domain

 This utility will upgrade the domain configuration to the new WebLogic version.

-If you have not deploy a WebLogic Server pod yet, see [Deploy Server Pod](#deploy-a-weblogic-server-pod-attaching-a-persistent-volume)
+If you have not yet deployed a WebLogic Server pod , see [Deploy Server Pod](#deploy-a-weblogic-server-pod-attaching-a-persistent-volume).

-From the `pvhelper` pod, use the WLST commands to reconfigure a domain to a new version of WebLogic Server.
+From the `pvhelper` pod, use the following WLST commands to reconfigure a domain to a new version of WebLogic Server.

 ```shell